Import messy inputs

 Delivery lists can contain unit numbers, apartment details, OCR mistakes, and messy formatting.
 Review makes the workflow more trustworthy.

-Pro unlocks unlimited addresses and routes, unlimited grouping, multiple one-click Apple Maps navigation groups, package finder, and professional delivery tools.
+Pro unlocks unlimited addresses and routes, unlimited grouping, multiple one-click navigation groups, package finder, and professional delivery tools.

 Yes.
 Monthly Pro and Yearly Pro include a 14-day free trial when eligible through the App Store.

-Use NaviBatch to prepare delivery stops first, then hand reviewed groups to Apple Maps when you are ready to drive.
+Use NaviBatch to prepare delivery addresses first, then hand reviewed groups to Apple Maps or Google Maps when you are ready to drive.

 Download on the App Store